Thursday, November 15, 2007

 Elektra nodded several times back at him.

-Charlie left then and the older women went back to staring at Elektra.
+Then Charlie left and the older women went back to staring at Elektra.

 “Elektra brought some wine,” I said, and I took the bottle out of the bag.

 My mother and aunts don’t really drink, but I was ready for one.
 My mother found me the corkscrew, and I opened the bottle.
-Elektra said she wouldn’t mind one, too, and I could see a glance going around the old ladies, but somehow under the glance I heard them thinking, “She’s Jewish, they probably drink wine all the time, like Italians.”
+Elektra said she wouldn’t mind one, and I could see a glance going around the old ladies, but under the glance I heard them thinking,

 There were no wine glasses so we drank out of a couple of my aunts’ Flintstones jelly glasses.

-By this time the women were getting back to work on the food.
+The old women got back to work on the food.
 Elektra asked if she could help with anything, but they all said no. Elektra asked again, they said no again.
-Then one more time around.
+Then one more time around, and Elektra went over to the stove and started to engage in conversation with my Aunt Elizabetta, something to do with a gravy she was making.

-After a minute Elektra came back over to me and touched my back with her fingers.
+Elektra came back over to me and touched my back with her fingers.

-“How are you doing, Arnold?”
+“How are you doing, Arnold?” she said in a low voice.

 “What did that man Charlie say right before he left?” she asked.